-The penultimate row in the basic financial statement shows that this year's estimate of the overall 75-year present value of receipts less non-interest spending is 1.2 percent of the 75-year present value of GDP (negative \$16.2 trillion, as compared to GDP of \$1,347.0 trillion).
+The net effect of the changes in the table above, equal to the penultimate row in the SLTFP, shows that this year's estimate of the overall 75-year present value of receipts less non-interest spending is negative -3.2 percent of the 75-year present value of GDP (negative \$49 trillion, as compared to a GDP of \$1,531.8 trillion).

-&lt;sup>13 More information on the projections in last year's Financial Report can be found in Note 23 to the Financial Statements here: https://fiscal.treasury.gov/files/reports-statements/financial-report/notes-to-the-financial-statements16.pdf

 This imbalance can be broken down by funding source.
-There is a surplus of receipts over spending of 0.2 percent of GDP (\$3.3 trillion) among programs funded by the government's general revenues, but an imbalance of 1.5 percent of GDP (\$19.6 trillion) for the combination of Social Security (OASDI) and Medicare Part A, which under current law are funded with payroll taxes and not in any material respect with general revenues.
-By comparison, the fiscal year 2016 projections showed that programs funded by the Government's general revenues had an excess of receipts over spending of 0.7 percent of GDP (\$8.7 trillion) while the payroll tax-funded programs had an imbalance of spending over receipts of 1.5 percent of GDP (\$19.4 trillion).
+Spending exceeded receipts by 1.7 percent of GDP (about \$25.5 trillion) among programs funded by the

+&lt;sup>13 The fiscal imbalances reported in the long-term fiscal projections do not include the initial level of publicly held debt, which was \$16.8 trillion in 2019 and \$15.8 trillion in 2018, and, therefore, they do not by themselves answer the question of how large fiscal reforms must be to make fiscal policy sustainable.
+See "Sustainability and the Fiscal Gap" and footnote 10 for additional discussion.
+More information on the projections in last year's Financial Report can be found in Note 23 to the Financial Statements here: https://fiscal.treasury.gov/reports-statements/# government's general revenues, and there is an imbalance of 1.5 percent of GDP (about \$23.5 trillion) for the combination of Social Security (OASDI) and Medicare Part A, which under current law are funded with payroll taxes and not in any material respect with general revenues.
+By comparison, the fiscal year 2018 projections showed that programs funded by the government's general revenues had an excess of spending over receipts of 1.7 percent of GDP (\$24.2 trillion) while the payroll tax-funded programs had an imbalance of spending over receipts of 1.6 percent of GDP (\$22.1 trillion).